Skip to main content

 • Canada: api.8x8.com/ca/analytics/cc/{version}/historical-metrics/

 • {version} to be replaced by current Version.
-As of June 2023 this is 7 resulting in /v7/
+As of August 2025 this is 8 resulting in /v8/

 OAuth Authentication for 8x8 XCaaS APIs is used to get a temporary access_token for use in with this API